code-payments/code-sdk/docs/reference/splitter.md

 ## Background

 Before we can cover the protocol, we need to cover some basics.
-Spcifically, [transactions](https://docs.solana.com/developing/programming-model/transactions) and [durable nonces](https://docs.solana.com/offline-signing/durable-nonce) on Solana.
+Specifically, [transactions](https://docs.solana.com/developing/programming-model/transactions) and [durable nonces](https://docs.solana.com/offline-signing/durable-nonce) on Solana.
 If you're comfortable with these concepts, feel free to skip ahead.

 ### Transactions on Solana
 Every transaction on Solana includes a fee payer, at least one signature (the fee payer), and a recent blockhash.
 The fee payer is the account that pays the transaction fee but is not necessarily the owner of the accounts that the transaction interacts with.
 The signatures cover the message and the recent blockhash.
 The recent blockhash is used to prevent replay attacks.